-How We Decoupled PDF Generation in Next.js Using Queued Workers
+How I Decoupled PDF Generation in Next.js Using Queued Workers

 The Problem: Forms Were Timing Out (and Users Were Paying the Price)

-A few weeks ago, our form submissions on AustinsElite started failing more often than we liked.
+A few weeks ago, my form submissions on AustinsElite started failing more often than I liked.
 Not with flashy errors—just silent timeouts.
 Users would click submit, wait… wait… and eventually see a blank screen or a 504.
 Frustrating?
 Absolutely.

 The culprit?
 PDF generation.

-We generate a custom PDF confirmation for every form submission—think client summaries, service agreements, things that need to be archived.
-Originally, we handled this synchronously inside the Next.js API route.
+I generate a custom PDF confirmation for every form submission—think client summaries, service agreements, things that need to be archived.
+Originally, I handled this synchronously inside the Next.js API route.
 The flow looked like this:

 - User submits form